Loose-Lay VS. Click VS. Glue-Down Vinyl Plank | Which is Best?

 With the rise in popularity of luxury vinyl flooring, more and more people are finding that vinyl is their perfect flooring solution.
 If you too are thinking about installing vinyl floors, think about how you want to go about the installation process.
 Loose-lay, click, and glue-down are the three main methods for installation today.
 But which of these three options is right for you?
 Keep reading to discover the individual characteristics that make each type unique.

 Perhaps the most secure of the three, GLUE-DOWN vinyl owes its toughness to the adhesive used in installation.
 It’s in the name: glue-down vinyl is glued down to keep it in place.
-Glue-down vinyl planks are thinner than floating vinyl planks.
+This strong bond ensures that the flooring remains stable and resistant to shifting, even under heavy furniture or frequent foot traffic.
+Glue-down vinyl planks are thinner than floating vinyl planks, making them an excellent choice for areas where a low-profile flooring solution is needed.
+Additionally, this type of vinyl is highly durable and well-suited for commercial spaces, high-moisture environments, and large areas where long-term performance is a priority.

 Installation

 Many people look for flooring that is inexpensive to install or easy to DIY.
 Both CLICK and LOOSE-LAY boast equally affordable professional installation.
+Our expert team at Advanced Flooring provides efficient and reliable vinyl flooring installation services throughout Waterloo.
 Often, installers will glue down loose-lay planks at the edges of the room to further fortify the boards.
 For the DIY-er’s, though both can be accomplished, loose-lay is ever so slightly easier to install by yourself.
 Just make sure none of the seams are left open!

 On the other hand, GLUE-DOWN is both costlier to hire a professional for, and harder to DIY.
 If you’ve never before installed flooring, this type of installation may best be left to the pros.